Claims filing process made easy

 • Mutual Funds, Endowment Funds, Trust Companies, Custodians, Investment Managers and Pension Funds

-Bob has been with CCB’s parent company, PRA Group, Inc. (PRA), since March 2001.
+Bob has been with CCB’s parent company, PRA Group, Inc., since March 2001.
 Since 2011, he has supported CCB’s integration and business development efforts, and since 2013, CCB’s overall management, growth, and new services including claims valuation and purchasing.
-Prior to 2013, Bob was Vice President of Portfolio Strategy for PRA’s U.S. Core nonperforming loan purchasing business, where he was responsible for the business’s score based strategy and production.
-Bob has more than 20 years of experience as a manager and executive in the receivables management industry.
-Prior to joining PRA, Bob worked in various management positions as well as consulting at various major credit issuer banks managing collections, asset sales, bankruptcy and outsourcing.
+Prior to 2013, Bob was Vice President of Portfolio Strategy for PRA Group’s U.S. Core nonperforming loan purchasing business, where he was responsible for the business’s score-based strategy and production.
+Bob has more than 25 years of experience as a manager and executive in the receivables management industry.
+Prior to joining PRA Group, Bob worked in various management positions as well as consulting at various major credit issuer banks managing collections, asset sales, bankruptcy and outsourcing.

 Bob attended Temple University in Philadelphia where he received a Juris Doctor degree and Bachelor of Business Administration degree with honors.

-Leah earned her Juris Doctorate from Widener University School of Law & her B.B.A. in finance from Temple University.
+Leah earned her Juris Doctorate from Widener University School of Law and her B.B.A. in finance from Temple University.

-Mark Schneider joined Claims Compensation Bureau in 2011.
-He oversees CCB’s operations department, which includes case and claims management, client services, and application and data management.
+Mark joined Claims Compensation Bureau in 2011.
+He oversees CCB’s strategy and operations, including strategic oversight, case valuation and management, and IT application and data management.
 Previously, Mark joined Portfolio Recovery Associates, LLC in 2009 as an assistant vice president of strategy in PRA’s U.S. Core nonperforming loan purchasing business, while supporting several of PRA’s subsidiary businesses.
 Prior to joining PRA in 2009, Mark was a senior manager at Capital One Financial Corporation for eight years, during this time he held various management and analytical roles within the recovery department.

 Jennifer Foster currently serves as the Vice President of Business Development for Claims Compensation Bureau.
 Jennifer joined CCB in 2004, and brings more than 20 years of experience in management and sales.